JUNE 13 & 14, 2020

 3500 MOUNTAIN BOULEVARD, OAKLAND, CALIFORNIA

 The primary emphasis of JTVA is on an annual vocal competition to support singers at the earliest stages of their professional development with financial awards, performance opportunities, master classes, and the encouragement to follow their dreams.
-Our sixth competition will be held at the Regents' Theater at the Valley Center for the Performing Arts on the Holy Names University campus in Oakland, California on June 15, 2019.
+Our seventh competition will be held at the Regents' Theater at the Valley Center for the Performing Arts on the Holy Names University campus in Oakland, California on June 16, 2020.
 Seven finalists in each Tier will compete before a live audience, which will include representatives from Bay Area performing arts organizations.

 All finalists receive a cash award.